OpenDSA/OpenDSA/RST/en/Glossary.rst

       In a :term:`tree`, the topmost :term:`node` of the tree.
       All other nodes in the tree are :term:`descendants <descendant>` of the root.

+   runtime environment
+      The environment in which a program (of a particular programming language) executes.
+      The runtime environment handles such activities as managing the :term:`runtime stack`, the :term:`free store`, and the :term:`garbage collector <garbage collection>`,
+      and it conducts the execution of the program.

    runtime stack
       The place where an :term:`activation record` is stored when a